 Loren advocates for sustainable living in harmony with nature by seeking the path for green growth and resilient development for nations.
 Working with world leaders, She has pushed for locally-led adaptation to help save our home planet and preserve humankind.

-As the Philippines’ foremost advocate of green development, Loren Legarda worked sponsored and authored landmark laws on environmental governance, protection of the environment and conservation of nature resources, among others.
+As the Philippines’ foremost advocate of green development, Loren Legarda worked, sponsored, and authored landmark laws on environmental governance, protection of the environment, and conservation of natural resources, among others.

 At her own initiative, Loren has spearheaded an information and education campaign on the science of climate change, its impact on our everyday lives and how Filipinos can avert and adapt to the changing climate.
 These short films include “Ulan sa Tag-Araw: Isang Dokyu-drama Ukol sa Pagbabago ng Klima” (Rains in the Summer: A Documentary Drama on Climate Change), children’s animation movie “Ligtas Likas”, “Buhos” (Downpour), “Philippine Marine Biodiversity”, and “Antique: Coral Restoration Program”.

-She is a Global Champion for Resilience of the UN Office for Disaster Risk Reduction (UNISDR), a National Adaptation Plan Champion of the UN Framework Convention on Climate Change (UNFCCC), a Commissioner of the Global Commission on Adaptation (GCA), the Women Political Leaders (WPL) Global Ambassador for Disaster Risk Reduction and Climate Change and the Climate Vulnerable Forum (CVF) Ambassador for Parliaments.
+She is a UNDRR Global Champion for Resilience, a National Adaptation Plan Champion of the UN Framework Convention on Climate Change (UNFCCC), a Commissioner of the Global Commission on Adaptation (GCA), the Women Political Leaders (WPL) Global Ambassador for Disaster Risk Reduction and Climate Change and the Climate Vulnerable Forum (CVF) Ambassador for Parliaments.